Hi! I’m Louise. Welcome to my blog.

 I live in Ottawa, Ontario, Canada.

-I’m married with two daughters: a 6-year-old and a 3-year-old.
+I’m married with two daughters: a 7-year-old and a 4-year-old.

 I work full-time for the Federal Government.

 Random Fun Parenting Fact: It took me five days to do this page because I wrote it under the same circumstances as my bloggy birth story.
-Namely, amidst the constant interruptions (I mean through the multi-tasking with love) of two kids, Caillou and husband in the background.
+Namely, amidst the constant interruptions of two kids, Caillou and my husband.

 About Blogging as Me